OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

 		````

 ### Test the Application
 The last step is to test the application you just created!
-But first, make sure you have at least one notebook with a section and a page.
+First, make sure you have at least one notebook with a section and a page.

 1. Press **F5** in Visual Studio to launch the application.